 - Electrocardiogram (ECG or EKG).
 This quick and painless test shows how the heart is beating.
 Your health care provider can look for signal patterns on an ECG to determine if you have irregular heartbeats (arrhythmias).
 Some personal devices, such as smartwatches, offer electrocardiogram monitoring.
 Ask your health care provider if this is an option for you.

 - Chest X-ray.
-An X-ray image shows the size and shape of your heart, as well as whether you have fluid in or around the heart that might be related to heart failure.
+A chest X-ray shows the size and shape of the heart and lungs.
+A chest X-ray can tell if there's fluid in or around the heart that might be related to heart failure.

 - Heart MRI (Cardiac MRI).
-A cardiac MRI shows your heart's size, shape and structure.
-This test can show signs of inflammation of the heart muscle.
+This test uses magnetic fields and radio waves to create detailed images of the heart.
+A cardiac MRI shows the heart's size, shape and structure.
+It can show signs of heart muscle inflammation.

 - Echocardiogram.
 Sound waves create moving images of the beating heart.
-An echocardiogram can show your heart size and how well your heart is pumping.
-The test can also reveal valve problems, a clot within the heart or fluid around your heart.
+An echocardiogram can show the heart's size and how well blood flows through the heart and heart valves.
+An echocardiogram can help determine if there's fluid around the heart.

-In many people, myocarditis improves on its own or with treatment, leading to a complete recovery.
+Often, myocarditis improves on its own or with treatment.
 Myocarditis treatment focuses on the cause and the symptoms, such as heart failure.

 Heart medications.
-If myocarditis is causing heart failure or arrhythmias, you may need to stay in the hospital.
-Your doctor will prescribe drugs or other treatments, depending on your signs and symptoms.
-For example, if you have certain abnormal heart rhythms or severe heart failure, you may be given medications to reduce the risk of blood clots forming in your heart.
+If myocarditis is causing severe heart failure or irregular heartbeats, drugs may be given to reduce the risk of blood clots in the heart.